percona/docs-home/docs/blog/posts/MySQL/percona-proxysql-2.7.1-1-release.md

 ---
-date: 2024-11-22
+date: 2024-11-20
 description: >
-  Percona Monitoring and Management 3.0.0 has been released on Friday, November 22, 2024.
+  ProxySQL 2.7.1-1 has been released on Monday, November 20, 2024.
-authors: [catalinaadam]
+authors: [patrickbirch]
 categories:
-  - Percona Monitoring and Management
+  - MySQL
 tags:
-  - Percona Monitoring and Management
+  - ProxySQL
 ---

-# Percona Monitoring and Management 3.0.0 Beta has been released
+# ProxySQL 2.7.1-1 has been released
 ---
 <!-- more -->

-Percona Monitoring and Management 3.0.0 Beta has been released on Friday, November 22, 2024.
+ProxySQL 2.7.1-1 has been released on Monday, November 20, 2024.

+This version updates the admin tools to support Percona XtraDB Cluster 8.4.0-1.

-Learn more in Percona Monitoring and Management 3.0.0 Beta [release notes](https://pmm-doc-3-0.onrender.com/release-notes/3.0.0_Beta.html){:target="_blank"}.
+Learn more in ProxySQL 2.7.1-1 [release notes](https://docs.percona.com/proxysql/2.7.1-1.html){:target="_blank"}.

 <div data-banner markdown>